Tomomi Inada

-Tomomi Inada (稲田 朋美, Inada Tomomi) is a Japanese lawyer and politician serving as a member of the Japanese House of Representatives, representing the 1st Fukui Prefecture since September 2005.
-She previously served as the 14th Japanese Minister of Defense from August 2016 to July 2017, resigning in response to a cover up scandal within the Japanese Ministry of Defense.
+Tomomi Inada (稲田 朋美, Inada Tomomi) is a Japanese lawyer and politician serving as a member of the House of Representatives, representing the 1st Fukui Prefecture since September 2005.
+She previously served as Minister of Defense from August 2016 to July 2017, resigning in response to a cover up scandal within the Japanese Ministry of Defense.
 She spent time as the Chairwoman of the Policy Research Council of the Liberal Democratic Party in her fourth term as a member of the House of Representatives in the Diet (national legislature).
 She is a native of Fukui Prefecture.

+She expresses skepticism that comfort women, forced prostitutes for Japan in World War II, were compelled to work.
+She also does not accept the international consensus on the number of deaths of the Nanjing Massacre.
+She was implicated in the 2023–2024 Japanese slush fund scandal for over failing to record over 820,000 yen, but denied any responsibility for the scandal.